OrbitalEnterprises/eve-esi-client/docs/CharacterApi.md

 Get agents research

 Return a list of agents research information for a character.
-The formula for finding the current research points with an agent is: currentPoints &#x3D; remainderPoints + pointsPerDay * days(currentTime - researchStartDate)  --- Alternate route: &#x60;/v1/characters/{character_id}/agents_research/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/agents_research/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/agents_research/&#x60;  --- This route is cached for up to 3600 seconds
+The formula for finding the current research points with an agent is: currentPoints &#x3D; remainderPoints + pointsPerDay * days(currentTime - researchStartDate)  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java